-While COVID-19 is not present on Ellsworth Air Force Base, South Dakota, the deterrence mission continues.
+While COVID-19 continues within the local area, the deterrence mission continues.
 The 28th Bomb Wing is prepared to continue to meet and exceed mission objectives, with some changes to procedures.

 There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19).
 The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including: